How to find the Cypress Mountain cabins

 - These are private cabins so be respectful and stay on the paths

-- If you’re following a trail that enters the cross country ski area at Cypress Mountain you’ll need a trail pass
+- If you’re following a trail that enters the cross-country ski area at Cypress Mountain you’ll need a trail pass

 How to find the Cypress Mountain Cabins